 Catlin’s portraits today

-It is difficult to look at Catlin’s The White Cloud today without overlaying our knowledge of the oppression and violence Indian peoples suffered over hundreds of years.
+It is difficult to look at Catlin’s The White Cloud today without overlaying our knowledge of the oppression and violence Indigenous peoples suffered over hundreds of years.
 Nevertheless, it’s important to remember that during Catlin’s time, painting was an important means that Europeans used to record and preserve the changing status of Native Americans.
 The cultural historian Richard Slotkin said, “Catlin tried to deal with the ephemeral quality of the wilderness—the fact that white men were destroying it as they were trying to appropriate it.”
-The Indian, to Catlin, represented a beautiful, primordial aspect of America endangered in the face of industrialization and westward expansion.
+The Indigenous person, to Catlin, represented a beautiful, primordial aspect of America endangered in the face of industrialization and westward expansion.

-George Catlin’s paintings of the American Indians remain an enduring window onto the Old West, one of the most fascinating and contentious periods of American history.
+George Catlin’s paintings of Indigenous peoples remain an enduring window onto the “Old West,” one of the most fascinating and contentious periods of American history.
 In certain aspects the art of the Old West shows us what the art historian Bryan J. Wolf calls, “the eternal last act in an imperial drama that began, as it ended, not just with territorial expansion but with cultural conquest as well.”
-Catlin’s paintings and illustrations, free of sanctimony or fabrication, show us the Indian not as a noble savage, as the European audiences often saw him, or as a demonic figure in the view of many nineteenth-century settlers, but as a real person in a real, though exotic, setting.
+Catlin’s paintings and illustrations, free of sanctimony or fabrication, show us the Indigenous individual not as a perceived “noble savage,” as the European audiences often saw him, or as a demonic figure in the view of many nineteenth-century settlers, but as a real person in a real, though exotic, setting.

-1. Encyclopedia of American Indian History.
+Encyclopedia of American Indian History.
 Ed.
 Bruce Johansen.
 (ABC-CLIO, 2007), p.
-115
+115.

-2. George Catlin, Episodes from “Life among the Indians” and “Last Rambles,” (New York: Dover Publications: 1997) p.
-73
+George Catlin, Episodes from “Life among the Indians” and “Last Rambles,” (New York: Dover Publications: 1997) p.
+73.

-3. Robert Hughes, American Visions: The Epic History of Art in America (New York: Knopf, 1999)
+Robert Hughes, American Visions: The Epic History of Art in America (New York: Knopf, 1999).

-4. Bryan J. Wolf.
+Bryan J. Wolf.
 “How the West Was Hung, Or, When I Hear the Word ‘Culture’ I Take Out My Checkbook: The West as America: Reinterpreting Images of the Frontier, 1820–1920,” American Quarterly, Vol. 44, No. 3 (Sep., 1992), p.
-423
+423.

-Susanna Reich, Painting the Wild Frontier: The Art and Adventures of George Catlin, (New York: Clarion), p.
-77
+Susanna Reich, Painting the Wild Frontier: The Art and Adventures of George Catlin (New York: Clarion), p.
+77.

 An Eye for Art: Focusing on Great Artists and Their Work.
-National Gallery of Art, (Chicago Review Press: 2013), p.
-40
+National Gallery of Art (Chicago Review Press: 2013), p.
+40.